The BFI Reuben Library, BFI Southbank, Belvedere Road, South Bank, London SE1 8XT

 - Switch mobile phones off or to silent during your visit.

-- We don’t allow digital photography in the library.
+- We don’t allow digital photography or personal scanners in the library.
 Please use our dedicated scanning equipment to copy material.

 - Please note that our public access computer terminals are intended solely for accessing our databases and searching our collections.
 At busy times usage of the terminals may be restricted.